rozensoftware/whip4brats/README.md

 ./brat-server --help
 ```

-Start service from The Service Management.
+Start the service from The Service Management.

 ## Uninstallation